reTHINK-project/dev-service-framework/docs/specs/dynamic-view/data-sync/data-object-child.md

 ##### Subscription of Data Object Parent

 In the [Data Object Parent subscription procedure](data-object-subscription.md), the Data Object Schema is parsed by the Observer Sync-Managers (at Runtime and Msg Node level), to extract resources that can contain Data Object Child.
-For each Data Child Resource URL (<ObjectURL>/<resource>/child) the Hyperty Observer listener is added to the Bus .
+For each Data Child Resource URL (<ObjectURL>/<resource>/child) the Hyperty Observer listener is added to the Bus.
+The subscription response contains the most updated parent data object including previously created child data objects.

 ![Figure @data-object-parent-subscribe Request to subscribe a Data Object Parent](data-object-child_001.png)